-The SCA will interact with the signer and other parties receive the data to be signed.
-It will then present that data in a WYSIWYS fashion (What You See Is What You Sign).
+The SCA interacts with the signer and other parties to receive the data to be signed.
+It then presents that data in a WYSIWYS fashion (What You See Is What You Sign) to the signer.
 When the signer is satisfied with the data presented and indicates that he wants to go ahead with the signature the SCA communicates with itsme via an API to retrieve the user's certificate in order calculate the hash to be signed.
-It communicates this to itsme via the API after which itsme requests to approve the transaction via the itsme app that acts as Sole Control Mechanism.
-By entering the itsme code, the itsme device will generate a cryptographic token that will be transferred to the RQSCD that the RQSCD can validate.
-Only if that validation is successful, the RQSCD will use the private key of the user for the signing operation.
-The itsme Sign SSA will create the raw signature and transfer it back via the API to the SCA which will format the signature in an Advanced Electronic Signature format.
+It communicates the latter to itsme via the API after which itsme requests the signer to approve the transaction via the itsme app which acts as Sole Control Mechanism.
+By entering the itsme code, the itsme device generates a cryptographic token that is transferred to the RQSCD.
+The RQSCD validates that token directly with the OTP verifier.
+Only if that validation is successful, the RQSCD uses the private key of the user for the signing operation.
+The itsme Sign SSA creates the raw signature and transfer it back via the API to the SCA which formats the signature in an Advanced Electronic Signature format.